alvr-org/ALVR/wiki/How-ALVR-works.md

 ## The launcher

 The launcher is the entry point for the server application.
 It first checks that SteamVR is installed and setup properly and then launches it.
 The launcher requires `%LOCALAPPDATA%/openvr/` to contain a valid UTF-8 formatted file `openvrpaths.vrpath`.
-This file is crucial because it contains the path of the installation folder of SteamVR, the paths of the current registered drivers and the path of the Steam `config/` folder.
+This file is crucial because it contains the path of the Basic-installation folder of SteamVR, the paths of the current registered drivers and the path of the Steam `config/` folder.

 ### The bootstrap lifecycle